How Bad Credit Can Affect Your Dating Life

 A good credit score isn’t everything in life.
 But when it comes to improving your financial outlook, the sorts of behaviors that lead to good credit are a flat-out great place to start.

 First, make sure you pay your bills on time.
 All of them.
-Your payment history makes up 35 percent of your score, more than any other single factor.
+Your payment history makes up 35% of your score, more than any other single factor.
 If necessary, talk to your creditors about changing your due dates to make sure all your bills don’t come at once, straining your budget.

 Don’t forget about savings!